ResearchComputing/Documentation/Compiling-and-Linking.md

 module load impi
 module load hdf5
 ```
 Supporting library-modules will be loaded as needed, and your environment will be updated so that the appropriate library directories are prepended to your `$PATH` and `$LD_LIBRARY_PATH`.
 The standard compiler variables `FC`, `CC` and `CXX` are set as appropriate for your compiler/MPI combination.
-These environment variables refer to the Fortran, C, and C++ compilers respectively
+These environment variables reference to the Fortran, C, and C++ compilers respectively

 In addition, several environment variables are set that may be useful during the compilation process.
 These variables possess the prefix `CURC` and may easily be found by searching your environment for `CURC` via `env | grep CURC`.
 This will yield output similar to:
 ```